 It is very important to winterize outdoor showers.
-Just like water faucets and hose bibbs, they are susceptible to freeze damage.
-The unit(s) must be drained in freezing conditions.
-In extremely cold temperatures it is advisable to remove faucet handles and cartridges, hand sprays, foot showers, drinking fountain bubblers, and hose bibbs, and store them during winter months.
+They are susceptible to freeze damage just like water faucets and hose bibbs.
+The unit(s) must be drained in case of freezing conditions.
+In extremely cold climates it is advisable to remove faucet handles, cartridges, and accessories like hand sprays, foot showers, drinking fountain bubblers, and hose bibbs, etc. and store them inside during winter months.

-TYPICAL VALVE ASSEMBLY ADVICE FROM A PROFESSIONAL PLUMBER…
+TYPICAL VALVE ASSEMBLY AND ADVICE FROM A PROFESSIONAL PLUMBER!

 - Plumb your outdoor shower with a shut-off valve so that the entire system can be totally drained prior to winter weather.